The French Martini is an elegant three-ingredient cocktail with pineapple, vodka, and a kiss of French Chambord. Perfect for entertaining!

 - Pour the Chambord into the shaker

-- The shaker will get super cold so if needed wrap a small kitchen towel around it.
-I always do this because it also helps save you from any leaks from the shaker
+- The shaker will get super cold so, if needed, wrap a small kitchen towel around it.
+I always do this because it also helps save you if there are any leaks from the shaker

 - The strainer will prevent any ice from going into the glasses and diluting the finished cocktail

-- The top should be foamy as you pour it in.
-The foaminess depends on how cold and how long you shake
+- The top of the French martini should be foamy as you pour it in.
+The foaminess will depend on how cold the drink is and how long you shake before you pour

 Of course, if the drink isn’t super frothy on top it will still be delicious!
-The froth will evaporate in a few minutes so be sure to serve immediately after pouring.
+And the froth will evaporate in a few minutes.
+Serve immediately after pouring.
 Again, these cocktails are still delicious even with little or no froth.

 Since there are only 3 ingredients in the original French Martini there aren’t a lot of substitutions to be made, however, here are a few ideas if you feel like getting creative!

-- Gin – substitute gin for vodka for a slightly more botanical taste
+- Gin – substitute gin for vodka for a slightly more botanical taste.
+(An original martini is made with dry gin and dry vermouth)

-- Pineapple wedge garnish – Instead of raspberries use a chunky wedge of pineapple on the side of the glass
+- Pineapple wedge garnish – Instead of raspberries use a chunky wedge of pineapple on the side of the glass, along with the freshest pineapple juice

-- Lemon twist garnish – to give the drink more of a traditional “martini” feel use a twist of lemon peel instead of the raspberries
+- Lemon twist garnish – to give the drink more of a classic martini feel use a twist of lemon peel instead of the raspberries

-- Chambord substitute – there are a few other choices out there so if you’re not using Chambord we recommend Mathilde Framboise Liqueur because it has a clean raspberry flavor
+- Chambord substitute – there are a few other choices available so if you’re not using Chambord we recommend Mathilde Framboise Liqueur because it has a clean raspberry flavor, or another type of black currant liqueur

 Equipment

-- SHAKER – Using a quality cocktail shaker is the key to a great frothy martini.
+- SHAKER – Using a quality cocktail shaker, with room for plenty of ice, is the key to a great frothy French martini.
 We use either a traditional silver shaker or a clear shaker.
-Just make sure it has a strainer.
+Just make sure it has a strainer on top.
+If yours doesn’t have a strainer you’ll need a fine mesh strainer instead for pouring the drink into the glasses.

-- GLASSES – We love the elegant look of etched coupe glasses (we found ours at an antique store), but traditional martini glasses work well too.
+- GLASSES – We love the elegant look of an etched coupe glass, but a traditional v-shaped martini glass works well too.
+Regardless of the shape use a chilled martini glass.

 Make-Ahead Tips

-Planning a party and want to be prepared ahead of time?
+Planning a party and want to prep ahead of time?
+Great idea!

 - Chill everything!

-- If making fresh pineapple juice make it ahead of time and then shake well before prepping the cocktail
+- If making fresh pineapple juice make it ahead of time and then shake well before prepping the cocktails

 - Premix the Chambord, pineapple juice, and vodka and refrigerate.
 When ready to prepare the drink add ice to a shaker and proceed as above